antarctica/bas-style-kit-docs/README.md

 ## Linking to Jira issues

-To link to Jira issue use the following tag, which is implemented by a custom plugin:
+To link to Jira issue use the following tag, which is implemented by a custom plugin.

 ```html
 {% jira issue="BSK-129" %}
 ```

-This in turn makes a call to a custom tag for displaying Jira issues.
-At build time a call will be made to the Jira API to retrieve the status of the issue, and display this alongside a link to the issue.
+In production environments, i.e. `JEKYLL_ENV=production`, a call is made to the Jira API to retrieve the current status of an issue ('to-do', 'done', etc.), and display this alongside a link to the issue in a stylised component.

+In development environments, the default, the call to Jira is skipped.
+A static status of 'unknown' is returned instead.

 ### Tag configuration